 Payment in full is required to enter your registration and is refundable only when a first-time applicant is not accepted.

-Fee refunds minus a $100 cancellation penalty will be made for written or email cancellations received by 8/1/2021.
-Cancellations received by 9/1/2021 will be refunded 50% of registration fee less cancellation penalty; after 9/1/2021 registration is not refundable.
-The date of cancellation will be the date the cancellation is RECEIVED in the national office by the event registrar, Marie Clyatt-Larson ([email protected])
+Fee refunds minus a $100 cancellation penalty will be made for written or email cancellations received by 9/1/2022.
+Cancellations received after 9/1/2022 registration are not refundable.
+The date of cancellation will be the date the cancellation is received in the national office by the event registrar, Marie Clyatt-Larson ([email protected]).

 Distinctly Bronze is unique in the skill and commitment of our handbell musicians.
 Every year, attendee event comments urge us to preserve and improve the level of ringing at the event.
 To this end, all DB attendees are evaluated each year and placed in one of three categories.